-PT participation in the Innovative Medicines Initiative 2 Joint Undertaking (IMI2) is still modest (12 projects, 7,42 M€ and 0,65% of total funding for 2014-2019) but nevertheless there is a strong increase compared to its predecessor IMI1 (6 projects, 1 M€, 0,14% of total funding for 2008-2013).
+PT participation in the Innovative Medicines Initiative 2 Joint Undertaking (IMI2) was modest (17 projects, 9,73 M€ and 0,3% of total funding for 2014-2020) but nevertheless there was a strong increase compared to its predecessor IMI1 (6 projects, 1 M€, 0,14% of total funding for 2008-2013

-The health-related programmes EIT Health InnoStars and Active Assisted Living (AAL) attract the high interest of national stakeholders and the success rate is very satisfactory (3,5% of the total funding for AAL).
-Nevertheless, participation is many times limited due to programme rules and national cofunding limitations.
+Health-related programmes EIT Health InnoStars and Active Assisted Living (AAL) attracted the high interest of national stakeholders, and the success rate was very satisfactory (3,5% of the total funding for AAL).
+Nevertheless, participation might have been limited due to programme rules and national co-funding limitations.